 The Alcohol and Drug Counseling Fast-Track Diploma from ICDC College is an online program that prepares you for employment as a Substance Abuse Counselor.
 Substance abuse is a chronic and widespread problem in our society that affects people of all ages and from all walks of life.
-It is estimated that one in eight Americans suffers from either alcohol or drug addiction*.
 People who struggle with substance abuse and other addictions often lose control of their jobs, relationships and their lives.

 Drug and Alcohol Counselors can help people overcome their addictions, break negative patterns to avoid relapse, and improve their lives.
-The online Alcohol and Drug Counseling Fast-Track Diploma Program from ICDC College gives you the skills you need for assisting with addictive behaviors, addiction prevention, and case management.
+Substance abuse training, through ICDC College’s Alcohol and Drug Counseling Fast-Track Diploma program, gives you the skills you need for assisting with addictive behaviors, addiction prevention, and case management.
 You will be trained in effective methods for individual and group substance abuse counseling.
+Students who graduate with a drug counseling diploma will have a powerful tool in helping those who struggle with addiction.

 The ICDC College program meets the California state, national, and international substance abuse counseling certification training requirements and specifically the registration requirements of the California Certification Board of Alcohol and Drug Counselors (CCBADC).
-Additionally, ICDC College’s program has been approved by the California Association of Alcoholism & Drug Abuse Counselors’ (CAADAC) Educational Foundation CFAAP.
+Additionally, ICDC College’s program has been approved by the California Association of Alcoholism & Drug Abuse Counselors’ (CAADAC) Educational Foundation CFAAP, Provider No. 2S-11-152-0713.
 This means that online students who are based in California will graduate from a program that is approved by one of the largest alcohol and drug abuse counseling certification organizations in the state.
-ICDC College is also an approved education provider approved through the NAADAC, the National Association for Alcoholism and Drug Abuse Counselors.
+ICDC College is also an approved education provider approved by NAADAC, the National Association for Alcoholism and Drug Abuse Counselors Provider Number AP 024.
 NAADAC is one of the largest membership organizations serving addiction counselors, educators, administrators, and other addiction-focused health care professionals, who specialize in addiction counseling, prevention, intervention, treatment, recovery support and education.
-NAADAC has 8,000 members and 43 state affiliates, with a network of addiction services professionals that spans the United States and the world.
+NAADAC has 8,000 members and 44 state affiliates, with a network of addiction services professionals that spans the United States and the world.

 Individual state requirements may vary.
 Any questions regarding the minimum requirements for the state where you choose to seek employment may be directed to ICDC College, and you are advised to consult state-specific agencies for further information.

-Enroll for your online Alcohol and Drug Counseling Fast-Track Diploma today!
-You will be provided with the tools you need to succeed, including online coursework, textbooks and a new laptop computer** – all included in the cost of your tuition.
-Your next step is to log in and learn, at your convenience – 24 hours a day, 7 days a week, from any location.
+Enroll to earn your online substance abuse diploma today!
+You will be provided with the tools you need to succeed, including online coursework, textbooks and a new laptop computer* – all included in the cost of your tuition.
+Your next step is to log in and learn – 24 hours a day, 7 days a week, from any location.

 Students who graduate from ICDC College’s online Alcohol and Drug Counseling Fast-Track Diploma program will be trained to provide guidance in crisis intervention, treatment planning, referral services, client and family counseling, and community education and outreach.
 Work environments may include detoxification programs, daytime drug treatment centers, inpatient and outpatient drug rehabilitation clinics, DUI diversion programs, probation and parole facilities, penal institutions, hospitals, and private facilities.